GhettoBastler/BusDisplay/README.md

 If everything went right, every LED of the display should flash once during start up.
 After that, pressing the button will fetch data for the *METTIS A* line at *République* station.

 ### Configuration
-To configure change the bus line and stop, you need LE MET's internal number for your station and line.
+To use another bus line/stop, you need LE MET's internal number for your station and line.

-Go to <https://services.lemet.fr/> and search for the bus line on the left pannel
+Go to <https://services.lemet.fr/> and search for your bus line on the left pannel

 ![LE MET Screenshot 1](https://github.com/GhettoBastler/BusDisplay/raw/main/images/lemet_screen_1.png)

-Click on your stop in the timetable.
+Next, click on your stop in the timetable.
 You will be redirected to another page.

 ![LE MET Screenshot 2](https://github.com/GhettoBastler/BusDisplay/raw/main/images/lemet_screen_2.png)